teknoskillz/CreepcamV1/README.md

 Source code for original Creepcam chase cam used in Quake.
 Embedded in original progs.dat type structure.
 Compiles with some warnings in compiler, most are easilly fixed.
-Further Installation instructions hopefully to follow here soon.
+Further Installation instructions located in install.txt